pantelis/data-mining/_sources/aiml-common/projects/video-search/index.md

 Index the text embeddings in the database of your choice.
 You can use the Milestone 2 links to do so.

-## Milestone 4: Fusion of nearest videos and text (20 points)
+## Milestone 4: Fusion of nearest videos and text (25 points)

-You can now implement Fig 4.18 where you will form the dot products of the video and text embeddings and you will train a model
+You can now implement Fig 4.18 where you will form the dot products of the video and text embeddings and you will train a model that has been used to retrieve images of the Flickr-8k dataset from  natural language descriptions (captions).

+### Projection head (5 points)

+In this subtask you need to implement the transformation of the image and the text embeddings to the same embedding space with the same dimensionality.
+You can see the implementation for Keras of the projection head [here](https://keras.io/examples/vision/nl_image_search/).
+It is implemented using Dense layers and you can easily recode to a Pytorch implementation.

+### Contrastive loss (5 points)

+Implement the learning approach using contrastive loss as described [here](https://towardsdatascience.com/understanding-contrastive-learning-d5b19fd96607).
+You need to excessively document the code of the implementation shown [here](https://keras.io/examples/vision/nl_image_search/) to win any points in this milestone.

+### Train the model (15 points)

+Download the Flickr-8k dataset from [here](https://www.kaggle.com/adityajn105/flickr8k?select=Flickr_Data).
+You use the [Flickr8k_Dataset](https://www.kaggle.com/adityajn105/flickr8k?select=Flickr_Data) and [Flickr8k_text](https://www.kaggle.com/adityajn105/flickr8k?select=Flickr_Data) folders.

+Plot the train and validation loss function as the model trains (vs epochs).
+Note that the end to end model training will require you to reuse the embedding functions you have developed in earlier milestones.

-## Milestone 5: Search UI and  pitch video voiceover (20 points)
+## Milestone 5: Search UI and  pitch video voiceover (15 points)

+You developed a model that retrieves relevant to the text query images using the Flickr8k dataset and you will now use the model for video retrieval.
+Since the video and trascription are just vectors the approach will work.
+Exercise the model and create a UI similar to [this one](https://huggingface.co/spaces/keras-io/dual-encoder-image-search) that will allow you to search for the NPR news videos using natural language.
+You can use the [Hugging Face spaces](https://huggingface.co/spaces) to deploy your model and host your UI that is easily coded using [https://www.gradio.app/].